 I’ve been leading worship at my church for three years now.
-This summer, I will approach my fourth year as a worship leader at my church.
+This fall, I will approach my fourth year as a worship leader at my church.
 This fall I will, temporarily, leave my position to explore what God has for me at Cedarville University in Ohio.
 This has made me reflect on my time at CBC quite often as of late.
 Between my personal reflections, some recent experiences, and the new series of devotions that my praise team and I have been doing together the past month or so, I’ve really felt it in my heart to share some of my discoveries with you, so here I go.

 The first and foremost thing that I have learned during my time as a worship leader is that leading worship is not about the vocalists, or the guitarists, or the entirety of the praise band.
 Leading worship is not about making a name for yourself, nor is it a performance for an audience.
 This is misconstrued so so often.
 Leading worship is solely to give honor, glory, and praise to our Lord Jesus Christ.